 This module introduces games with incomplete information, and applications of Game Theory to more complex real world examples and other disciplines.
-We study Perfect Bayesian Nash Equilibrium in Signaling Games and auctions.
-For more complex real world games we will study N-Player Games, Collective Action Games, and more complex strategic scenarios such as durable goods.
+We study Bayesian and Perfect Bayesian Nash Equilibrium concerning players who are unsure who their rival(s) are.
+Continuing more complex real world games we will study N-Player Games- games with many or infinite players and more complex strategic scenarios such as purchase of durable goods.
+These topics further integrate probability for actions under uncertainty and combine calculus with discount rates to model Tacit Collusion, or implicit restrictions of supply used to form cartels without direct communication.